Fredyx7/hello-world/README.md

 # hello-world

-I am Fredy and I am trying to do the guide example of Git Hub
+I am Fredy and I am trying to do the guide example of Git Hub.
+I forgot describe the commit